-The new team wanted to continue along the same creative and experimental lines originally laid down by the art center, while increasing the program’s frequency.
-The aim of this frenetic rhythm was to work against a routine taking hold, which would be unfavorable to the constant renewing of the issues and questions at work in contemporary art, for which a certain risk-taking has always been indispensable.
+Since 2008, the new team and well as the next one in 2018, wanted to continue along the same creative and experimental lines originally laid down by the art center, while increasing the program’s frequency.
+The aim of this frenetic rhythm was to work against a routine taking hold, which would be unfavourable to the constant renewing of the issues and questions at work in contemporary art, for which a certain risk-taking has always been indispensable.
 In recent years CAN has indeed increased the number of exhibition strategies, wanting to experience the different ways of producing and presenting the art of today, from the most personal to the most monumental.
-Along with the center’s events and exhibitions, the administration team has also developed its publishing activities.
+Along with the center’s events and exhibitions, the team has also developed its publishing activities.
 The center has thus brought out several books, artist editions and vinyl albums, all considered separate projects in their own right and all displaying a strong dose of originality.

 For more than 20 years, CAN has continuously explored and questioned the latest trends in contemporary art, and has thus forged for itself a solid international reputation on today’s art scene.
-Over five hundred events (exhibitions, performances, screenings, concerts, talks, round- table discussions) have been held there, in which over one thousand four hundred artists from the world over have participated.
-The center continues to have multiple objectives in its sights, i.e., offer artists an experimental space for novel works of art, serve as platform for local artists, and constitute a venue the general public knows about and likes to visit.
+Over five hundred events (exhibitions, performances, screenings, concerts, talks, round- table discussions) have been held, in which over one thousand four hundred artists from the world over have participated.
+The center continues to have multiple objectives in its sights, i.e., offer artists an experimental space for novel works of art, serve as platform for local artists, and become a privileged meeting point with the public.